-Pursuant to COA Circular Nos.
-2016-006 and 2017-004 dated December 29, 2016 and December 13, 2017, respectively, a capitalization threshold of P15,000 is applied as the minimum cost of an individual asset to be recognized as property and equipment.
-Tangible items below the capitalization threshold are accounted for as semi-expendable property under inventories.
+Pursuant to COA Circular No. 2022-004 dated May 31, 2022, a capitalization threshold of P50,000 is applied as the minimum cost of an individual asset to be recognized as property and equipment.
+Tangible items below the capitalization threshold are accounted for as semi-expendable property.